microsoftgraph/msgraph-sample-react-native/tutorial/02-create-app.md

 1. Create a new file in the **GraphTutorial/menus** directory named **DrawerMenu.tsx**.
 Add the following code to the file.

     ```typescript
-    import React, { FC } from 'react';
+    import React, {FC} from 'react';
     import {
       Alert,
       Image,
       StyleSheet,
       Text,
       View,
-      ImageSourcePropType
+      ImageSourcePropType,
     } from 'react-native';
     import {
       createDrawerNavigator,
       DrawerContentScrollView,
       DrawerItem,
       DrawerItemList,
-      DrawerContentComponentProps
+      DrawerContentComponentProps,
     } from '@react-navigation/drawer';
-    import { ParamListBase } from '@react-navigation/native';
+    import {ParamListBase} from '@react-navigation/native';
-    import { StackNavigationProp } from '@react-navigation/stack'
+    import {StackNavigationProp} from '@react-navigation/stack';

-    import { AuthContext } from '../AuthContext';
+    import {AuthContext} from '../AuthContext';
-    import { UserContext } from '../UserContext';
+    import {UserContext} from '../UserContext';
     import HomeScreen from '../screens/HomeScreen';
     import CalendarScreen from '../screens/CalendarScreen';